paulwalko/vpicc-constitution/CONSTITUTION.md

 1. Special meetings may be called at anytime by the president, and must be called by him upon petition of 10% of the active members.

 # Article VII: Committees
-1. Standing Committees shall be an Equipment Committee, a Safety Committee, a Membership and Publicity Committee, and a Project and Program Committee, and a Conservation Committee.
+1. Standing Committees shall be an Equipment Committee, a Safety Committee, a Membership and Publicity Committee, and a Project and Program Committee, and a Conservation Committee, and a Supplies Committee.
 1. Special committees may be established by the President or by action of the club.

 # Article VIII: By-laws